 What happens when you feel like your goals failed?
 It’s mid-February, and I bet those goals you made at the beginning of the year seem like distant a memory.
 I get it.
 We all start out with such good intentions, but life happens.
 I want to encourage you to think back to those goals.
 The goals that you were so excited to take action on.
 Instead of accepting defeat or getting discouraged, let’s adjust the process of reaching the goal.

 Adjust Your Time Line

-I can speak with authority on having to adjust the time line of reaching my goals.
+I can speak with authority on having to adjust the time line of reaching my goals instead of accepting that my goals failed.
 Everything inevitably takes longer than I think it should.
 Don’t look at changing your time line as a negative.
 Look at it as having better insight into what it’s going to take to accomplish your goal, and a healthy understanding on what you are capable of accomplishing on a daily, weekly, or monthly basis.